Steve2955/readspss/index.md

 # `readspss` -- importing SPSS files to R

 Welcome to the `readspss` package.
-The package is written from scratch with additional code for special cases.
-Starting as a side project for to learn Rcpp the package did grow over the years.
+The package was written from scratch with additional code for special cases.
+Starting as a side project for me to learn Rcpp the package did grow over the years.
 Today `readspss` is well tested using every sav, por and zsav file I could lay my hands on.
 Import is considered feature complete, write support is available, just not yet for every feature.

 ## Installation

 Installation is provided using `drat` or `devtools`.
 The `drat` repo provides binary files for Windows in case one has no rtools installed.
+Travis indicates that building on a Mac is possible.^[Still since I do not own such system and have not yet figured out how to export binary files from Travis, it is unlikely that the repo will contain Mac binary files anytime soon.]

 With `drat`:
 ```R